 While you focus on research and writing, gradually you develop a depth of expertise and knowledge that tends to solve problems in a more smooth manner.
 For example, having studied almost everything about MRI software for a client’s website & blog, literally helped me to deal with a serious health issue for one member of my family.

-Listening carefully to other people can provide you countless blogging ideas to write about.
+Listening carefully to other people can provide you with countless blogging ideas to write about.
 In some cases, keeping notes after an interesting conversation could help you create outstanding content.

 Blogging has helped me to master the art of conversation and listening.
 Has taught me to ask meaningful questions and gain laser focus!